ivan-volnov/pure/README.md

 ### The fork goal

-- Remove second zsh instance per open console
+- Remove a useless zsh subprocess per each instance (async workers)
-- Code cleanup
+- Code cleanup and simplicity

 ## Install